-There is more information about the impact of Covid-19 and what you can do, on our FAQs page, which is updated regularly.
+There is more information about the impact of Covid-19 and what you can do, on our Careers issues during Covid-19 page, which is updated regularly.

 What are my visa options after graduation?

 There are several different visa options - find out which is best for you.
-See the information below and view our visa information session (11 November) for some of the changes coming in 2021.
+See the information below for some of the changes coming in 2021.

-After you have completed your degree, you are likely to have four months left on your visa before it expires (undergraduates) or six months (taught Masters students).
+After you have completed your degree, you are likely to have four months left on your visa before it expires.
 You can use this time to work and to look for a longer term job.

 Remember that during this time the student employment restrictions for Tier 4/Student visa holders still apply to the type of work you can do.
 Make sure you let prospective employers know you don't need a new visa to work during this time.
 You can include this information on your application/cover letter.

 Other visa changes in 2021: